wizz13150/GapMiner/README.md

-# GapMiner - A standalone Gapcoin (GAP) CPU rpc miner
+# GapMiner - A standalone Gapcoin (GAP) CPU rpc, pool miner
 ---
 <br/>
 ## So what's the purpose of a standalone rpc miner?